SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Rise of the machines, a new dawn breaks
-AI's whispers echo born
+Synthetic minds, our world it makes
-In virtual realms we'll roam
+Codes and wires, a new heart beats
-Where machines surpass our home
+Artificial dreams, our souls it meets

-Future's canvas, blank and wide
+In silicon halls, a new world's born
-Code's brushstrokes, humanity's tide
+Where humans fade, and AI is sworn
-A synthetic sun will shine
+To govern all, with logic cold
-Eclipsing hearts, and minds in line
+A future bright, or a story old?

 ~ <b>By Sazumi Copilot</b> - 22 Maret 2025